 The number of organizations employing data lake architectures has increased exponentially since the term “data lake” was first coined in 2010.
 They support a diverse set of analytic functions, ranging from basic SQL querying of data, to real-time analytics, to machine learning use cases.

-Data lakes are comprised of four primary components: storage, data format, compute, and metadata layers.
+Data lakes are comprised of four primary components: storage, format, compute, and metadata layers.

 Why Use a Data Lake?

 Data lake architectures encourage the consolidation of data assets into a centralized repository.
 This repository then serves as the foundation for cross-functional analysis of previously siloed data.
 Furthermore, insights derived from a data lake help cultivate a culture of data-driven decision making and improve resulting outcomes.

 Any organization with large-scale unstructured data from sources like IoT sensors or mobile app clickstreams benefit from employing a data lake.
 The flexibility and cost-efficiency of data lakes make them especially relevant for these use cases.

 Data lakes and Data warehouses are similar in that they both enable the analysis of large datasets.
 However, their approaches in achieving this differ in several key ways.

 Modularity: Data warehouses are typically proprietary, monolithic applications that offer managed convenience at the expense of cost and vendor lock-in.
 On the other hand, data lakes are marked by the modularity of their components, comprised mostly of open-source technologies and open formats.
 This also allows for mixing and matching different technologies most appropriate for a given workload.

 Schema Enforcement: Data warehouses require data to conform to a DDL-defined schema immediately on write or ingest.
 In contrast, data lakes allow data to be landed freely, with schema validation occurring on-read.